 The seeds of the fruit are also of a different shape; although the fruits are white on both types of tree.
 The seeds of American dogwoods are generally round, but those of Asiatic specimens are of an elliptical shape with points at either end.

 This distinction can settle any quandary you may have when attempting to identify a dogwood tree.

 You will seldom have to make this type of distinction because most types of dogwood growing in the United States are North American varieties.

 Occasionally, birds will distribute Tatarian dogwood seeds, so you might find the odd Asiatic dogwood springing up as a volunteer in areas where these types of trees are sold.

 What Landscape Plants Grows Well With Dogwoods?

-For a marvelous show of blooms, azaleas make an excellent companion plant for dogwoods.
+For a marvelous show of blooms, Azalea plants and bushes make an excellent companion plant for dogwoods.
 These hardy evergreen shrubs grow well in many areas in the USA and provide variety in bloom type and color.

 Be sure to choose the right type of azaleas for your location as the very exotic varieties cannot tolerate cold weather and frosts.

 When you choose the right type of azalea for your climate, you can count on lovely evergreen foliage to provide color during the time of year when your dogwoods are dormant.